 Three-deckers, duplexes, old Victorian homes cut up into apartments.
 Independent stores on the corner selling pizza.
 These are some of the hallmarks of neighborhoods with lots of small 2, 3, and 4 unit apartment buildings.
 The Columbus / Uptown neighborhood really stands out in this regard, however, as it is dominated by such small apartment buildings more than nearly any other neighborhood in America.
 This is a stunning visual and lifestyle example of this type of neighborhood.
 In fact, 49.7% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 98.4% of America's neighborhoods.

-In addition, one of the really interesting characteristics about the Columbus / Uptown neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+One of the really interesting characteristics about the Columbus / Uptown neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 3.7% of college-friendly places to live in the state of Wisconsin.
+For each of these reasons, the neighborhood is rated among the top 1.8% of college-friendly places to live in the state of Wisconsin.

 We Americans love our cars.
 Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
 As a result, most households in America have one, two, or three cars.
 But NeighborhoodScout's exclusive analysis shows that the Columbus / Uptown neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.7% of the households here have four, five, or more cars.
 That is more cars per household than in 95.4% of the neighborhoods in the nation.